Lamb gyro outside Penn Station, 10 P.M.

 Imagined protection from facial-imaging systems

 Donald Trump won the presidency, more or less fair and square.
 I was really surprised.
-I feel more out of place than ever, like being back in high school.
-Who are these people?
+I feel more out of place than ever, like being back in high school and surrounded by strangers.
 I am going to quote a woman whose name I don’t want to put online.

 I don’t want to hear one word about her campaign.
 It was excellent.
 Walz was a good pick.
 She worked tirelessly, kicked his ass in the debate and put on a great convention.
 None of it mattered.
 We like him.
 We like that he’s stupid because we’re stupid.
 We like that he hates women because we hate women.
 We like that he is a bigot because we are too.
 We like that he cheats because we think it’s funny and cool.
 We like that he’s lazy because we are lazy.
 We are a nation of idiots.
 The price of gas or eggs hasn’t got a thing to do with it.

 I firmly believe all the above.
-I would add only that the schmuck is a product of the dumbest form of mass entertainment ever devised, the reality show.
-I knew from the first time I ever heard about Survivor that there would be trouble.
-In Rome during the time of gladiatorial combat I bet at least some of the citizens feared the consequences.
-Spectacle of this sort involves people exceeding social norms for our diversion; we like to watch cruelty.
-It's a bad sign when we let it get normal.
+I would only add the idea that we like to watch cruelty.
+It's a bad sign that we've let it get normal.
 Hairless monkeys need an idea about how to act; bad leaders are bad examples.
 This guy has been giving out licenses for bad behavior for years.
+We'll see where it gets us.